Claudia has been creating content one post at a time for more than seven years and writes about a variety of subjects.

-Recent world events have made it necessary for most of us to stay in our houses.
+World events have made it necessary for most of us to stay in our houses from time to time.
 If you are not used to it, then it is not as easy to do as you may think.

-Let's face it, we all get restless after a while.
-That can lead to frayed nerves and stress.
+Let's face it—we all get restless after a while.
+This can lead to frayed nerves and stress.
 If you have a house full of people, that is definitely not fun.

-The good news is that there are loads of things to do when you are house bound.
+The good news is there are loads of things to do when you are housebound, or even possibly stuck in your room.
 Granted, some are more fun than others, but it's amazing what you can get accomplished during a day.

 Here are more than 200 suggestions to help you out if you are starting to get bored.
 And I'll let you in on a little secret: not all of them require your phone.
 So set it aside for a little while.